habitat-sh/habitat/.github/ISSUE_TEMPLATE/bug.md

+---
+name: Feature Request
+about: Suggest new functionality for Habitat
+labels: C-bug

+---

 Hello - thanks for reporting an issue with Habitat.

 In order to help us troubleshoot the issue, please be sure to include the following information if applicable: